 WHAT IS A MIGRAINE?
 Migraine headaches sometimes preceded by warning symptoms can have specific triggers but also can vary in severity and type.
-As distinct from the tight band type tension headache and the cluster headache often around one eye, the classic migraine is on one side of the head with the vision effected. …
+As distinct from the tight band type tension headache and the cluster headache often around one eye, the classic migraine is on one side of the head with the vision affected. …

 Migraine headaches sometimes preceded by warning symptoms and can have specific triggers but can vary in severity and type.